Comapactness Conditions in Universal Algebraic Geometry: Equational Artinian algebras

 \subsection{Relative systems of equations}

 Let $\mathbf{V}$ be a variety of algebras.
 In the next subsection, we will show that the relative free algebra $F_{\mathbf{V}}(X)$ has descending chain condition on its ideals, if and only if every element of $V$ is equational Artinian.
 We will do this in a more general context.
-A similar result obtained for the property of being equational noetherian by the second author in \cite{Shah} and our method in this subsection is completely similar to \cite{Shah}.

 In the sequel, we assume that $A$ is an algebra containing a trivial subalgebra.
 Suppose $\mathbf{V}$ is a pre-variety of $A$-algebras.
 As before, let $X$ be a finite set of variables.
 Suppose $R_{\mathbf{V}}(X)$ is the smallest $A$-congruence with the property $T_{\mathcal{L}(A)}(X)/R_{\mathbf{V}}(X)\in \mathbf{V}$.
 Let